Hair product build up and styling mistakes causing dandruff

 5. Product build-up

 One of the lesser known itchy scalp causes is product build-up on the hair and scalp.
-Leaving a little product in every now and then won’t hurt, but without regular washing, product can build up leaving behind by-products that cause irritation and flakes.
-So, even if you’re not sensitive to the styling product itself, between washes it could begin causing irritation, redness and itching.
+Leaving a little product in every now and then won’t hurt, but without regular washing, product can build up leaving behind by-products that cause discomfort and flakes.
+So, even if you’re not sensitive to the styling product itself, between washes it could begin causing redness and itching.

 That’s where Head & Shoulders Men Ultra Deep Cleansing Shampoo comes in.